-Part 1.1 - Who should read this Privacy Policy?
+Part 1.2: Who should read this Privacy Policy?

-You should read this Privacy Policy if you:
+You should read this Privacy Policy if you are:

-- are an individual whose personal information is, has been, or will be, handled by the Department

-- are, or are considering becoming:

-- an Australian Defence Force (ADF) member

-- an Australian Public Service (APS) employee of Defence

-- □ a Defence civilian4

-- a Defence locally engaged employee an outsourced service provider, contractor or consultant to Defence a Cadet, Officer or Instructor of Cadets in the Australian Navy Cadets, Australian Army Cadets and the Australian Air Force Cadets - are involved in an Australian Government security clearance process, conducted by the Australian Government Security Vetting Agency (AGSVA), for example as a clearance subject or a referee - are seeking to export Defence strategic goods and technologies - are seeking a licence, permit or approval under Defence's legislative or regulatory framework.
+- an individual whose personal information is, has been, or will be handled by Defence - currently, have previously been, or are considering becoming an: - Australian Defence Force (ADF) memberi - o Australian Public Service (APS) employee of Defence - o Defence civilianiii - a Defence locally engaged employee - a family member of a current or previously serving ADF member - an outsourced service provider, contractor, subcontractor, consultant, supplier or vendor of goods or services to Defence - a Cadet, Officer or Instructor of Cadets in the Australian Navy Cadets, Australian Army Cadets or the Australian Air Force Cadets - involved in an Australian Government security clearance process, conducted by the Australian Government Security Vetting Agency (AGSVA), for example as a clearance subject or a referee - seeking to export Defence strategic goods and technologies - seeking a licence, permit or approval under Defence's legislative or regulatory framework.

-Defence collects personal information about individuals within, and external to, Defence, including:
+Defence collects personal information about individuals both within and external to Defence, including:

-- members of the ADF - Defence APS employees - Defence civilians - a Cadet, Officer or Instructor of Cadets in the Australian Navy Cadets, Australian Army Cadets and the Australian Air Force Cadets - Defence locally engaged employees - dependants, next of kin and emergency contacts of ADF members and Defence APS employees - contractors, consultants and outsourced service providers - candidates seeking entry into the ADF and prospective Defence APS employees - individuals requiring an Australian Government security clearance, or otherwise involved or associated with a clearance process, undertaken by the AGSVA - people and agents of organisations doing business with Defence - individuals involved in disciplinary proceedings, investigations and/or inquiries - people seeking a licence, permit or approval under Defence's legislative or regulatory framework - people who make contact with Defence or the Minister for Defence.
+- members of the ADF - Defence APS employees - Defence civilians - Cadets, Officers and Instructor of Cadets in the Australian Navy Cadets, Australian Army Cadets and the Australian Air Force Cadets - Defence locally engaged employees - dependants, next of kin and emergency contacts of ADF members and Defence APS employees - ADF family members who engage with Defence or Defence services (including Defence Families of Australia) - contractors, subcontractors, consultants and outsourced service providers, suppliers or vendors of goods and services to Defence

+- perspective, current or former ADF members and prospective, current or former Defence APS employees - individuals requiring an Australian Government security clearance, or otherwise involved or associated with a clearance process, undertaken by the AGSVA - people and agents of organisations doing business with Defence - individuals involved in disciplinary proceedings, investigations and/or inquiries - people seeking a licence, permit, authorisation or approval under Defence's legislative or regulatory framework - people who are involved with ADF operations - people who make contact with Defence or Defence Ministers

-Part 2 - The kinds of personal information we collect and hold
+Part 2: The kinds of personal information we collect and hold

-We may collect personal information about you when it's reasonably necessary for, or directly related to, our functions or activities.
+We collect personal information about you when it's reasonably necessary for, or directly related to, our functions or activities.

-We may also collect sensitive information where collection is allowed under the Privacy Act (e.g. where you consent).
+We may also collect sensitive information where collection is allowed under the Privacy Act.
+Defence will collect and retain sensitive personal information if: